-NOTE: To configure AIS or DSC information for other boats, your unit must be connected to an external AIS or DSC device.
+NOTE: To configure AIS or DSC information for other boats, your unit must be connected to an external AIS or DSC device

 AIS-turn AIS (Automatic Identification System) on or off.
 AIS alerts you to area traffic by providing boat IDs, position, course, and speed for boats that are within range and equipped with a transponder.
+For more information concerning the use of AIS, see page 23.